McFoggy/xhub4j/README.md

 ### Filter parameters

 - `x-hub-token`: the token to be used as encryption key by the webhook sender
-- `x-hub-converter`: the encoder to use, see XHub.XHubConverter (TODO link to encoders javadoc)
+- `x-hub-converter`: the encoder to use, see [XHub.XHubConverter](https://github.com/McFoggy/xhub4j/blob/master/xhub4j-core/src/main/java/fr/brouillard/oss/security/xhub/XHub.java#L47)
   - `BASE64`: encodes the data as a Base64 string
-  - `HEXA`: encodes the data has an hexadecimal string
+  - `HEXA`: encodes the data as an hexadecimal string
   - `BASE64_LOWERCASE`: encodes the data as a Base64 string with lowercase letters
-  - `HEXA_LOWERCASE` _(default)_: encodes the data has an hexadecimal string with lowercase letters (encoder used in github webhooks)
+  - `HEXA_LOWERCASE` _(default)_: encodes the data as an hexadecimal string with lowercase letters (encoder used in github webhooks)
 - `x-hub-header`: the name of the http header containing the XHub token, defaults to `X-Hub-Signature`

 ## xhub4j-jaxrs-client